dragon-tc/DragonTC/README.md

 ![alt text](http://imgur.com/gFcFcZ7.png)
 -----------------
 DragonTC is a build system for compiling custom clang toolchains.
-These toolchains contain the latest AOSP patches(Where applicable) and things not included in AOSP clang, such as LTO from the latest binutils and Polly compiled and automatically linked into tools.
+These toolchains contain the latest AOSP patches(Where applicable) and things not included in AOSP clang, such as LTO from the latest binutils, and Polly compiled and automatically linked into tools.
+DragonTC compilers are also built with -O3 in order to reduce compile time for ROMs.

 ###Why use custom Clang?
 ------------------------